Commitments and Contingencies

 Employee Benefit Plans

 The Company has a defined contribution savings and investment plan (the “Plan”) as allowed under Sections 401(k) and 401(a) of the Internal Revenue Code.
 The Plan provides employees with tax deferred salary deductions and alternative investment options.
 Employees are eligible to participate upon employment and may apply for and secure loans from their account in the Plan.
-The Company contributed approximately $14,158 to the Plan during the years ended September 30, 2021 and 2020 as an employee match contribution.
-The Company did not contribute to the Plan during the year ended September 30, 2020.
+The Company contributed approximately $134,927 and $14,158, respectively, to the Plan during the years ended September 30, 2022 and 2021 as an employee match contribution.

-The Company has become involved in certain legal proceedings and claims which arise in the normal course of business.
+The Company may become involved in certain legal proceedings and claims which arise in the normal course of business.
 If an unfavorable ruling were to occur, there exists the possibility of a material adverse impact on the Company’s results of operations, prospects, cash flows, financial position and brand.
+Costs associated with the Company's involvement in legal proceedings are expensed as incurred.

-On May 3, 2018, plaintiff Adele J. Barke, derivatively on behalf of Ohr, commenced an action against certain former directors of Ohr, including Michael Ferguson, Orin Hirschman, Thomas M. Riedhammer, June Almenoff and Jason S. Slakter in the Supreme Court, State of New York, alleging that the action was brought in the right and for the benefit of Ohr seeking to remedy their “breach of fiduciary duties, corporate waste and unjust enrichment that occurred between June 24, 2014 and the present.”
+On May 3, 2018, plaintiff Adele J. Barke, derivatively on behalf of Ohr, commenced an action against Michael Ferguson, Orin Hirschman, Thomas M. Riedhammer, June Almenoff and Jason Slakter in the Supreme Court, State of New York, alleging that the action was brought in the right and for the benefit of Ohr seeking to remedy their “breach of fiduciary duties, corporate waste and unjust enrichment that occurred between June 24, 2014 and the present.”
 It does not quantify any alleged damages.
-We and the individuals dispute these claims and intend to defend the matter vigorously.
-Such litigation has been stayed pursuant to a stipulation by the parties, which has been so ordered by the court, pending a decision in the Southern District case on the motion to dismiss, but that status could change.
-This litigation could result in substantial costs and a diversion of management’s resources and attention, which could harm our business and the value of our common stock.